scala-ide/docs/dev/building/building.rst

 .. note::

-	Chances are that most of you will not need to be concerned by this.
+	Chances are that most of you will not need to read this section.
 You need to build a local version of the Scala compiler only if you intend to modify the Scala compiler and check how the Scala IDE plugin reacts to the changes.
 If that is exactly what you want to do, keep reading.
 	Otherwise, you can safely skip this section.